Laura Clifford Barney: Activities

 Both Laura and Hippolyte Dreyfus-Barney played a vital role in ʻAbdu'l-Bahá's successful visits to the West.
 Their intimate and personal relationship with him is unquestioned, even though Hippolyte accompanied ʻAbdu'l-Bahá more so than Laura and translated many of his speeches to French.
 Nonetheless, Laura's role is unique in the special bond she developed through her travels to Akka during her youth and later hosting ʻAbdu'l-Bahá in Paris.
 Her proficiency in the Persian language is another aspect that was unique at the time for a non-Persian woman. ʻAbdu'l-Bahá's first visit to Paris in September 1911 was hosted by Laura and her husband.
 They also traveled to London and acted as his interpreters.
 They were his "confidantes." ʻAbdu'l-Bahá's next visit to the west and the US took place in 1912.
 Laura was present again in New York.
 New Jersey and Washington, DC.
 Upon his return to London, both Laura and Hippolyte were present.
 Their last visit to Akka to visit ʻAbdu'l-Bahá was in 1921, the same year that he died.

-Dreyfus-Barney was active in the International Council of Women from the 1920s to the 1960s and was its representative to the League of Nations and then later worked connecting the United Nation's Children's Fund with various NGOs after World War II.
-Between these, during World War I, Dreyfus-Barney served in the American Ambulance Corps (1914-15), and the American Red Cross (1916-18) in France, and helped to establish the first children's hospital in Avignon (1918).
+Dreyfus-Barney was active in the International Council of Women from the 1920s to the 1960s and was its representative to the League of Nations and then later worked connecting the United Nations Children's Fund with various NGOs after World War II.
+Between these, during World War I, Dreyfus-Barney served in the American Ambulance Corps (1914–1915), and the American Red Cross (1916–1918) in France, and helped to establish the first children's hospital in Avignon (1918).
 For her lifetime of services she was named chevalier (1925) and officer (1937) of the French Légion d'Honneur.
 There is a copy of her unpublished memoirs in the Baháʼí national archives in France.